Frequently Asked Questions

 • Polar researchers associated with NSF-funded awards seeking to achieve broader impact goals through collaboration with educators, artists, and writers are welcome to apply.
 Virtual and field collaborations are available.

-Polar STEAM is open to citizens and permanent residents of the United States.
+Polar STEAM is open to educators who are citizens and permanent residents of the United States.

 Participants must be 21 years of age or older.
 There is no upper age limit, however medical and dental care in remote field locations in the Arctic and Antarctic is limited and participants need to be physically capable of field work (see field deployment section below).